sudhasane/serenity-api-junit5/README.md

-Api testing with Serenity Restassured with Junit5
+Api testing with Serenity Restassured and Junit5

 To run this project 'Java 17 is required'